How To Increase SEO Traffic for Your Clients

 5. Pay Attention to Your On-Page SEO

-Also, if your client’s website was built using WordPress, switching to a lightweight theme, removing unnecessary plugins, and moving to a blogging platform like, Ghost, help improve page loading speeds.
+Also, if your client’s website was built using WordPress, switching to a lightweight theme, removing unnecessary or having too many plugins, and moving to a blogging platform like, Ghost, help improve page loading speeds.

 Read More: Website Audit Essentials